Tech Support

 BROMINE TABLETS: Due to the continued stock piling of sanitizers, bromine tablets may a little difficult to find at times, but are generally available at most hardware, big box and pool supply stores or on our website sold in convenient inexpensive 6 packs.

-Note that some of the 1″ tablets on the market today are more like 1 1/4″ to allow for chipping and shrinkage and will not fit the flush n’ Clean if much larger than 1″.
-So if actual 1″ tablets are not readily available in your area, then larger tablets can be used by simply chopping them in half or smaller like a pill.
+The diameter of the bromine chamber is 1 1/8″ to easily fit and accommodate standard 1″ tablets.
+Our preferred source and the ones we ship with the flush n’ Clean unit are the Leisure Time brand which come in small diameter low powder pellets.
+Some of the other tablet brands on the market today that are labeled as 1″ are actually more like 1 1/4″ (most notably Leslie’s) to allow for chipping and shrinkage.
+Those larger tablets can still be used by simply chopping them in half or smaller like a pill.
 The size or shape of the bromine is not important . . . just add in enough pieces to fill the chamber about 1/2 inch from the top.

 CHLORINE TABLETS: Either bromine or chlorine tablets can be used interchangeably, but bromine is recommended because it is less harsh and produces almost no smell.
 Chlorine does tend to be less expensive and is usually more readily available, but it will have that pool chemical smell and will also reduce the life of the tank components somewhat.